Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 6

 Stars vs. Kraken Betting Trends

-- Dallas and its opponent have gone over 5.5 combined goals in 48 of 93 games this season.
+- Seattle has played 56 games this season with over 5.5 goals.

-- In the 27 times this season the Stars have been a moneyline favorite, they have gone 20-7 in those games.
+- The Stars have won 74.1% of their games when favored on the moneyline this season (20-7).

-- The Kraken have been the underdog 24 times this season, and upset their opponent in nine, or 37.5%, of those games.
+- The Kraken have been an underdog in 24 games this season, with nine upset wins (37.5%).

-- Seattle has a record of 7-5 in games when bookmakers list the team at +140 or longer on the moneyline.
+- Seattle has gone 7-5 when bookmakers have listed them as underdogs of +140 or longer on the moneyline.

 Stars Player Props